-Multi-view action recognition, while benefitting from precise hand-movement information in 3D space, processing all views with video models is expensive and highly redundant.
-In \cref{tab:3d_vs_multi}, we demonstrate that combining 3D hand pose with a single RGB view (\textit{view 4}) achieves comparable performance to multi-view action recognition on Assembly101~\cite{sener2022assembly101}.
-Specifically, our action recognition performance (`Single View + RGB') matches the fusion of the two most informative views --- \textit{view 1} and \textit{view 4}.
-Notably, our verb recognition accuracy is similar to the combination of all 8 RGB views while using $3\times$ fewer FLOPs (see Supplementary).
-Additionally, using hand pose in combination with an RGB view (`Single View + RGB') outperforms directly using the egocentric videos (`Single View + \textit{Egocentric}') from which the hand poses are derived.
-While fusing multiple RGB views improves accuracy by ensembling multiple complementary predictions, the computational overhead also increases significantly.
+While multiview action recognition benefits from precise hand-movement information in 3D space, processing all views with video models is expensive and highly redundant.
+In \cref{tab:3d_vs_multi}, we demonstrate that combining 3D hand pose with a single RGB view (\textit{view 4}) achieves comparable performance to multiview action recognition on Assembly101~\cite{sener2022assembly101}.
+Specifically, our action recognition performance (`Single View + \textit{Pose}') matches the fusion of the two most informative views --- \textit{view 1} and \textit{view 4}.
+Notably, our verb recognition accuracy is on par with combining all 8 RGB views, though the latter incurs at least $5\times$ more FLOPs despite using the efficient TSM model.
+Additionally, using hand pose in combination with an RGB view (`Single View + \textit{Pose}') outperforms directly using the egocentric videos (`Single View + \textit{Egocentric}') from which the hand poses are derived.
+While fusing multiple RGB views improves accuracy by ensembling multiple complementary predictions, the computational overhead increases significantly.
 In contrast, our model processes hand pose and single-view RGB frames, enhancing efficiency by leveraging the less redundant and low-dimensional pose data.

 \textbf{Cross-view Generalization.} 3D hand pose offers a unique opportunity for cross-view generalization because of its universality across different viewpoints.
 To evaluate the effectiveness of our method for unseen views, we train our model with frame-wise RGB features from \textit{view 4} and test it on \textit{view 1}.
-As a baseline video model, we train TSM~\cite{lin2019tsm} on both RGB views separately.
-As our method includes a 3D hand pose, which is obtained from egocentric views, we include the egocentric videos in the TSM baselines for a fair comparison.
+We train TSM~\cite{lin2019tsm} as a baseline video model on both RGB views separately.
+As our method includes 3D hand poses obtained from the egocentric views, we include the egocentric videos in the TSM baselines for a fair comparison.
 As seen from~\cref{tab:cross_view}, our method, trained on \textit{view 4}, generalizes well on unseen \textit{view 1}, outperforming the TSM model that was directly trained on \textit{view 1}.